Chart Color Schemes

 The level of cultural diversity witnessed in Yeronga was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Yeronga had a higher cultural diversity than most local markets, with 25.7% of its population born overseas and 16.1% speaking a language other than English at home.
-Christianity was the predominant religion in Yeronga, accounting for 48.1% of the population.
-Judaism, however, was overrepresented in Yeronga compared to Greater Brisbane, with 0.1% of the population identifying as Jewish versus 0.2%.
+Yeronga's population showed higher cultural diversity, with 25.7% born overseas and 16.1% speaking languages other than English at home.
+Christianity was the predominant religion, making up 48.1%.
+Judaism's representation was slightly higher in Yeronga compared to Greater Brisbane, at 0.1%.

 Frequently Asked Questions - Diversity